sstrigler/JSJaC/README.md

 License
 -------

-JSJaC is licensed under the terms of the GNU Lesser General Public License (LGPL).
-Please refer to the file named 'COPYING' that came with this distribution for details.
+JSJaC is licensed under the terms of the Mozilla Public License version 1.1 or, at your option, under the terms of the GNU General Public License version 2 or subsequent, or the terms of the GNU Lesser General Public License version 2.1 or subsequent.

 Hints on Usage
 --------------